gasvaktin/gasvaktin/README.md

 Check out [gasvaktin.is](https://gasvaktin.is/) if you're travelling Iceland and want to find your preferred petrol station in your near vicinity.

-Follow [Gasvaktin on Twitter](https://twitter.com/gasvaktin/status/861277070621638656) if you'd like to be notified on price changes, they're automatically tweeted by [@gasvaktin](https://twitter.com/gasvaktin) when detected.

 If you're interested in working with the current petrol price data provided there is a publicly available API endpoint which exposes current price data, the API is hosted by the awesome icelandic [apis.is](http://docs.apis.is/#endpoint-petrol) project, check it out.

 If you notice any issues or errors please contact maintainer, or submit a PR to fix the issue.